After action reports from December 16th, 1944 to January 24th 1945

 Company B had entire Company on line as infantry.
 Captain Hazzard notified of furlough to US.

 Heavy snow caused Company C & D have to sent up sanding detail and Company D to Érezée at 2300

 Weather; Colder and lots of snow at night

 Had 12 trucks from quartermaster detached to battalion to haul road material.
 Lieutenant Rufle in charge.
-A truck dispatched to company B. Remainder of trucks sent to Company A for road to Dorchamps.
-Company A moved two platoons into Dorchamps.
-Company A rear moved to Armonines (Amonines)
+A truck dispatched to company B. Remainder of trucks sent to Company A for road to Dochamps.
+Company A moved two platoons into Dochamps.
+Company A rear moved to Amonines.

 Sent up truck load of bridge to (___?___) and left it.